 How to Perform a Soft Reboot:

-- Press and Hold the Power Button: Locate the power button on the right side of the device.
+Press and Hold the Power Button: Find the button power on the right side of the device.

 When to Use a Soft Reboot: